 13. STAINLESS STEEL MEASURING CUPS

-The Bellemain Stainless Steel Measuring Cup Set are satiny smooth, they nest compactly together for easy storage and are dishwasher safe.
-I often eyeball things but not when I’m baking typically.
+I know this seems like a high price for measuring cups, but I have had these Cuispro stainless steel measuring cups for TEN YEARS.
+I cook 4-5 times a DAY when I’m testing recipes for cookbooks.
+And they still do not have a single dent on them.
+They’re high quality and worth every penny.
+They’re are satiny smooth, they nest compactly together for easy storage and are dishwasher safe.
+I often eyeball things but not when I’m writing recipes for the blog.
 I love how they nest into each other and save me some drawer space.

 The KitchenAid Blade Coffee Grinder makes quick and simple work of grinding beans for up to 12 cups of coffee.
 Yes but I never, ever use it grind coffee.
 This is actually my spice grinder and I use it for making homemade Garam Masala, Berbere, and a host of other things.

-Vitamix 5200 is the universal tool for creating every course of your home-cooked meal-from frozen drinks to creamy desserts-in just minutes.
-I hesitated for MONTHS before I was ready to put down the money for a vitamix.
-What could this think possibly do that my regular blender couldn’t?
+The Vitamix 5200 is the universal tool for creating every course of your home-cooked meal-from frozen drinks to creamy desserts in just minutes.
+I hesitated for MONTHS before I was ready to put down the money for a Vitamix.
+What could this thing possibly do that my regular blender couldn’t?
 I was finally seduced into this by its ability to make soup and ice-cream.
 But really I use it to make protein shakes and puree for the Chicken korma, and every other thing you can imagine including Keto Cheesecake.
 One of my most used appliances in my kitchen.

 The Shun Premier 3 Piece Starter Set featuring layered Damascus steel for strength and a hand-hammered finish is the ultimate starter set that comes with one 8-inch chef’s knife, a 5-inch utility knife and a 3-inch paring knife.
 My husband wanted these.
 I thought he was insane for wanting such expensive knives.
 He told me I’d probably spent at least that much trying cheaper knives.
 I hate to admit this, but he was right.
 These are the best knives I’ve ever owned.
 I have a much larger set of them now, and I’ve never, ever regretted my decision to go with these (once something works, it’s MY decision, not his, right?)